Joe Bauress

-Joseph Michael Bauress (born 1 January 2006) is an English professional footballer who plays as a midfielder for Burnley.
+Joseph Michael Bauress (born 24 November 2005) is an English professional footballer who plays as a central midfielder for EFL League Two club Accrington Stanley, on loan from Premier League club Burnley.

 Club career

 Born in Liverpool, Bauress is a product of the Burnley youth academy.
-On 8 July 2022, he was promoted to the Burnley U18s for the 2022–23 season, signing a scholarship contract.
+On 8 July 2022, he was promoted to the Burnley under-18s for the 2022–23 season, signing a scholarship contract.

-He made his professional debut as a late substitute with Burnley in a 3–1 EFL Cup win over Crawley Town on 8 November 2022.
+Bauress made his professional debut as a late substitute with Burnley in a 3–1 EFL Cup win over Crawley Town on 8 November 2022.

+On 5 August 2025, Bauress joined EFL League Two club Accrington Stanley on a season-long loan.

 International career

 Bauress was first called up to a training camp for the England U15s in February 2020.
 He made an appearance with the England U15s against Belgium in November 2020.

+In June 2023 Bauress represented England U18.

 Personal life

 Bauress is the son of the retired footballer Gary Bauress.